Fireflies (Owl City song): Music video

-The music video for "Fireflies" was directed by Steve Hoover.
-It features Adam Young playing the song on a Lowrey spinet organ in a toy-filled bedroom, where most of the toys (including an astronaut; a Tyrannosaurus rex; a Speak & Spell; toy cars, including one based on the UK children's TV character, Brum; and a blimp) come to life.
-Most of the toys are older model toys, with most of them from the 1970s and 1980s (the exceptions being a Robosapien and a Roboraptor).
+The music video for "Fireflies" premiered on July 21, 2009 and was directed by Steve Hoover.
+It features Adam Young playing the song on a Lowrey spinet organ in a toy-filled bedroom, where most of the toys (including Robie Sr.; a Tyrannosaurus rex; a Speak & Spell; toy cars, including one based on the UK children's TV character Brum; and a blimp) come to life.
+Most of the toys are older model toys, with most of them from the 1970s and 1980s (the exceptions being a RoboSapien and a Roboraptor).
 There are also vintage household devices such as a black-and-white television and a record player.
-As Young plays the organ, he activates a "magic" button on his organ, and the aforementioned toys come to life.
-As the song progresses towards the end, toys return to normal one by one until he turns off the magic button.
-The video ends with turning off his organ as the camera fades to black.
+As the song begins, Young presses a "magic" button on the organ's control panel, turning on various lamps and lanterns throughout the room, some shaped uniquely (e.g., one shaped like a lemon, and one like a hot-air balloon).
+The toys become sentient during the second verse, moving faster and more erratically as the song progresses towards the end.
+Once Young presses the "magic" button again, the toys deactivate and the room goes dark.
+The video ends with Young turning off his organ as the camera fades to black.
+The music video gained rotation on VH1 and MTV.

-The video premiered on Myspace but was leaked onto Dailymotion sometime before, and YouTube soon after.
+As of July 2025, the music video had accumulated over 580 million views on YouTube.

 Legacy

 "Fireflies" was an inescapable hit; Spin columnist Rob Arcand wrote that the tune "cascaded throughout the world, inescapable in public spaces in the years that followed.
 Something about its mawkish, saccharine lyrics were so flawlessly inoffensive as to make it the perfect song for light-rock radio, and the track rippled through airwaves in malls, airports, commercials, and public transit until even the most earnest fans grew a little tired."
-American electronic producer James Ferraro, commonly credited with pioneering the electronic genre vaporwave, called "Fireflies" the best song of the 21st century, interpreting it on Twitter as having themes of mass surveillance and "circadian rhythm disorder from ever present [sic] devices".

 Internet meme

 In May 2017, the song was repurposed as an Internet meme, usually involving the song being played at an extremely loud volume or being remixed to fit a certain theme.
 Another variant of the meme involved writing a pun for the line "You would not believe your eyes, if ten million fireflies".
 The song received further notability in June when Owl City was asked to interpret the lyric "I get a thousand hugs from 10,000 lightning bugs."
+Following its virality as an internet meme, the song re-entered the Billboard charts at number eight on the US Rock Streaming Songs chart.